HKpowerStudio

 Trend Tuesday::Organizing the closets

-by Filed Under: Closets, Home, Inspiration & Education, Organize
+February 17, 2015 by Heather Filed Under: Closets, Home, Inspiration & Education, Organize

-I’ve noticed a couple trends for design and organization of clothing closets lately that I think are fun, functional, stylish and maybe a little over the top for some of you.
-Just for fun let’s take a peek into some of these closets that are more like Boudoirs of the old days than any closet I have the space for!
-Below I’ll hilight the trends and takeaways I think are helpful from each of these examples.
+Lately, I’ve noticed a few closet organizing trends for design and organization that are fun, functional, and stylish.
+For some they may be a little over the top but for fun let’s take a peek into some of these closets.
+A few are more like Boudoirs of the old days than any closet I have encountered!
+Below are a few trends and the takeaways I think are helpful from each of these examples.

 Babble

-Monochromatic::Using colors that are “signature” such as this palette of purple, grey and neutral makes the whole look less distracting and easier on the eye.
-Great idea for incorporating clothing into an “open closet” wall of a room.
+Monochromatic; using colors that are “signature” such as this palette of purple, grey and neutral.
+This makes the whole look less distracting and easier on the eye.
+It’s a great way to incorporating clothing into an “open closet” wall of a room.

 Good Housekeeping

-Above and below::Jewelry displayed in the closet.
-Actually, whether it’s in the closet or on a wall in your room this trend is a lovely way to better see what you have to wear and decorate some empty wall space!
+Above and below; jewelry displayed in the closet.
+Whether it’s in the closet or on a wall in your room this trend is a lovely way to better see what you have and decorate empty wall space!

 MerrickSArt

-Above and Below::Fun, funky and stylish furniture in the closet.
-I love how both of these pieces are being used for functional storage but also bring a real sense of style and sophistication to these spaces.
+Above (Lonny Closets) and below; fun, funky and stylish furniture in the closet.
+I love how both of these pieces are being used for functional storage but also bring a sense of style and sophistication to these spaces.
 The closet becomes stylistically a part of the larger spaces.

 Lonny Closet1

-Below:: Most of us probably don’t have this many jeans and yes this photo and trend were probably taken from a shop display but I think using S-Hooks in all sort of unconventional ways is a brilliant idea for the closet!
+Below; most of us probably don’t have this many jeans and yes this photo was probably taken from a shop display but I using S-Hooks in all sort of unconventional ways is a brilliant idea for the closet and lots of other spaces!

-Give some of these fun closet trends a try in your own space and let me know if you find any other fun ideas!
+Give some of these fun closet organizing trends a try in your own space and let me know if you find any other fun ideas!
 If you want to see more Inspiring Organization check out my Pinterest Board here where you will also find links to all the photo’s above (hover over images for credits).
+For more closet inspration, check out this post.

 Save